 But whether it’s on a Sunday, a Friday, or whatever day of the week, the point here is not when but rather to determine what particular day of the week works best with your unique circumstances and then to make that day a “set thing.”
 Pick an hour, on the same day and time every week, and make that your ritual, weekly-review event.

-best week using checklist
+best week using personalized workout plan

 A weekly review allows you to focus on the various categories of one’s workflow, and then, the perspective gained from these reviews can drive one’s priorities.

-Basic Steps of a Good Weekly Review
+Basic Steps of a Good Weekly Review Plan

 One of the big ideas here is to simply create a little space to get a clear perspective on your week.
 It’s a way to turn off all the outside noise for a moment so fresh ideas can bubble up to the forefront of your mind.
 Then you can determine the priority of those individual tasks that you see need doing.